RHexMan/RHex/AddUsingCpanm.md

 If you don't have the Command Line Tools, during this attempt, that will be noted, and you will be asked if you want to download them (see also addendum below).
 Say yes.
 Then try `cpanm Tk` again.

-This will fail one of the final tests, but using the --force flag will let it install.
+This will fail one of the final tests, but using the --force flag will let `Tk` install.
 I haven't found that the failed test causes a problem in the RHex applications.
 Type:

 `cpanm Tk --force`